Has this happened to you?

 Anything more than 30 mg/mmol, and you require further testing.

-Protein in urine is mostly a result of kidney problems, but also hypertension and obesity.
+Protein in the urine is mostly a result of kidney problems, but also hypertension and obesity.

 To reduce the levels of protein in your urine, you should consume more fruits and vegetables, grains, legumes, lean meat, fish, drink plenty of water, and restrict salt intake.